tandrewnichols/file-manifest/README.md

 ## Usage

-File-manifest recursively requires everything in a given directory (optionally filtered with globstar patterns) and packages it into a single object where the keys are camel-cased file names.
+File-manifest recursively requires everything in a given directory (optionally filtered with globstar patterns) and packages it into a single object where the keys are (by default) camel-cased file names.
 Thus if you had a directory called `foo`, whose structure looked like this:

 ```
 bar